josemf/keystone-adapter-knex-migrations/README.md

   * Adding relationships in lists will have this relationships mapped on the database using foreign keys columns or pivot tables depending on the cardinality
   * Changing relationship configurations like `isRequired` will have that change reflected onto the column foreign key
   * Changing relationship cardinalities will have database schema changes to be applied in a way that data is saved in the best way possible
+* Migrations rollback &mdash; you can create a migrations list from a previous database schema allowing you to revert your database schema to a previous version
+* Migrations forward &mdash; after you rollback your database schema you might forward in order to revert your database schema to a more recent state

 Other things are not quite right:

 * It's currently not possible to change from content fields to relationship fields and vice versa
-* There are no rollback migrations &mdash; I expect to work on this soon
 * You can't rename lists yet

 ## Simple steps